xchen948-cpu/ai-agent-data-audit/README.md

 and every answer re-computed by hand to see who was right.*

-**TL;DR: both agents executed code correctly, and they still disagreed.** The disagreements were not arithmetic errors — they were silent, undeclared choices of *definition*: which reference date, mean vs. median thresholds, whether a boundary includes equality.
+**TL;DR: both agents executed code correctly, and they still disagreed.** The disagreements were not arithmetic errors, they were silent, undeclared choices of *definition*: which reference date, mean vs. median thresholds, whether a boundary includes equality.
 One such choice moved ~300 users between customer segments.